Step Up For Students Scholarship

 The McKay Scholarship

 The McKay Scholarship is awarded to students with learning disabilities.
-Parents must file an intent to participate in a private school’s program at www.floridaschoolchoice.org/Information/McKay/ prior to withdrawing from public school.
+Parents must file an intent to participate in a private school’s program prior to withdrawing from public school.
+Click here for more information on program eligibility.
 Parents must also notify TMA if their child is a McKay recipient so that the student can be properly enrolled in the scholarship program.

-McKay Scholarship families and students applying for admission to The Master’s Academy must meet the same entrance requirements as all other applicants (e.g. Christian testimony and regular attendance at a local Christian church).
-Prospective students must meet the academic guidelines set for the G.O.L.D. program; have a current IEP, and current full battery psychological and educational testing.
+McKay Scholarship families and students applying for admission to The Master’s Academy must meet the same entrance requirements as all other applicants (e.g. Christian testimony and regular attendance at a local Bible-believing church).
+Prospective students must meet the academic guidelines set for the G.O.L.D. program; have a current IEP, and current full-battery psychological and educational testing.
 Entrance is also based upon available space.

-Personal Learning Scholarship Accounts (PLSAs) are for Florida students in grades K5 -12 with one of the following diagnoses: autism, cerebral palsy, Down syndrome, Prader-Willi syndrome, Spina bifida, Williams syndrome and intellectual disability (impairment).
-K5 students deemed "high-risk" because of developmental delays may also be eligible.
+Gardiner Scholarships (PLSAs) are for Florida students in grades K3 -12 with one of the following diagnoses: autism spectrum disorder, muscular dystrophy, cerebral palsy, Down syndrome, Prader-Willi syndrome, Spina bifida, Williams syndrome, Phelan-McDermid syndrome or intellectual disability (sever cognitive impairment).
+K3-K5 students deemed "high risk" due to developmental delays may also be eligible.
 A student cannot receive this scholarship if they are already the recipient of another state-sponsored scholarship (McKay and Step Up).
-Visit http://www.stepupforstudents.org/special-needs-scholarship/plsa
+Click here for scholarship details.

-Instructions and FAQs regarding the Financial Aid application may be found here
+Instructions and FAQs regarding the 2018-19 Financial Aid applicat